What is Universal Credit and will it affect me?

 Making a claim for Universal Credit

-After 24 October 2018 if you need to make a new claim for any of the benefits listed above you will need to make a claim for Universal Credit.
+If you need to make a new claim for any of the benefits listed above you will need to make a claim for Universal Credit.

 However, there are exceptions to this and if you are in one of these groups you will need to apply for housing benefit, for example, if you have been placed in temporary accommodation by Bexley.